 At the end of the year the doctors checked which patients were still in remission and which had experienced a flare-up of symptoms.
 59% of the patients who took the fish oil were still in remission, compared with only 26% of those who were given the placebo.

 About 10% of the patients who were given the fish oil dropped out of the trial because of increased diarrhea, but Dr Belluzzi believes that the coated fish oil capsules could offer an effective way to prolong remission for Crohn's patients.
 The patients involved in the trial had some evidence of mild inflammation before starting the trial and that the fish oil may have helped by treating this rather than by preventing inflammation from actually starting.
 He estimates that about 30-40% of Crohn's patients are likely to have a mild level of inflammation similar to those people involved in the trial.

-Many studies have shown that higher omega-3 fatty acid intake, through fish consumption or through supplementation, can cut the rate of sudden cardiac death by nearly one-half, in both apparently healthy patients and those who have suffered a previous heart attack.
+Many studies have shown that higher omega-3 fatty acid intake, through fish consumption or through supplementation, can cut the rate of sudden cardiac death by nearly 50% in both apparently healthy patients and those who have suffered a previous heart attack.